 Fraser Library for SFU Surrey courses:

-Instructors may delegate others (Departmental Assistants, Tutor Assistants, or Tutor Markers) to submit requests on their behalf by completing the Reserves Requesting form and providing their delegate with their email name and the password they have created.
+Instructors may delegate others (Departmental Assistants, Tutor Assistants, or Tutor Markers) to submit requests on their behalf by completing the Course Reserves requesting system and providing their delegate with their email name and the password they have created.

 To place readings on Reserve or to delegate another person to place requests requires: